 On the other hand, the recruiter must manage each detail from recording job openings, recording applicant information, reactively review resumes and applications sent to the company in response to a job posting or pre-screening candidates, to tracking the status of resumes, overviewing the status of applicants, managing shortlisted candidates, and finally, sharing all the process details within recruitment team.
 Once candidates are screened, recruiter will then schedule interviews with them.

-All of those details require a thorough planning and follow up.
-When the sourcer and the recruiter invest in a thorough and detailed hiring process, making decision becomes easier.
+All of those details require thorough planning and follow up.
+When the sourcer and the recruiter invest in a thorough and detailed hiring process, making a decision becomes easier.
 Record well the recruiting process crucial components such as job openings details and all its applicants’ information.

-Collaboration is the key.
+.
 Since the sourcer and the recruiter work alongside each other, they would have to exchange information regarding job openings and candidates.

 The recruiter records job openings and the sourcer should be able to overview the details of each job opening, in order to hunt the candidates that correspond to each open position.
 Once candidates are contacted by the sourcer and their applications are received, the recruiter will then review resumes and do the selection.
-When all information is centralized in one place, the communication and collaboration between the sourcer and the recruiter becomes more efficient, which is important for an effective recruitment process.
+When all information is centralized in one place, the communication and collaboration between the sourcer and the recruiter become more efficient, which is important for an effective recruitment process.

 Which Recruitment Tools to Use?